chrismdp/cardpirates/rules/index.md

 # Attacking other ships

 To attack another ship, sail onto the sea square it occupies.
 Ships on islands are immune from attack - you can sail onto the same island square, but the attack is not resolved.
-If you sail to a square with more than one ship, you choose which ship you attack.
+If you sail to a square with more than one ship, only one attack takes place: the attacker chooses which ship to attack.

 To attack, pick a crew card from your hand and place it face down in front of you.
 The defender does the same, and both cards are revealed together.
 The player with the highest card is the winner of the attack.